 These changes became law on 1st November 2013.

 A restricted breed is a dog that is prohibited under the Dog (Restricted Breed) Regulation 2006 which includes Pit Bull Terrier, American Pit Bull Terrier, Dogo Argentio, Fila Brasileiro, Japanese Tosa and Presa Canario.
-They may also be either mixed breed that visibly contain any of the above prohibited breeds.
+They may also be either mixed breed that visibly contains any of the above-prohibited breeds.

 There are a considerable number of restrictions that must be strictly adhered to, for example:

 - A “dangerous dog” warning sign must be on each entrance to your property

 - A dog must be muzzled and on a leash in public